Move over dinner and a movie, these are the coolest date nights in town

 For a couple keen to have a laugh on date night, opt-out of dinner and in for comedy night at The Tudor.
 Featuring some of Australia's funniest comedians, this Redfern bar transforms into a riotous laugh-fest.
 Entry is free, so it is the perfect way to go out for date night without the expensive price tag.
 Fancy yourself a bit of a comedian?
 There’s an open mic portion of the evening, so be sure to have your best jokes rehearsed and ready.

 The Tudor: 90 Pitt Street, Redfern

 To spice up your next date, head to Establishment on a Tuesday night for their Latin music and salsa night.
-Join DJ Willie Sabor as you dance the night away to the sexy Latin beats and learn how to Salsa.
-Lessons start from 8pm and be sure to stay hydrated with their $12 mojitos.
+Dance the night away to the sexy Latin beats and learn how to Salsa, all for free.
+Lessons start from 8pm and be sure to stay hydrated with their $12 Cuba Libre cocktails.